pymc-devs/pymc-examples/myst_nbs/causal_inference/interrupted_time_series.myst.md

 - Used the model to create counterfactual predictions of what would happen after the intervention time if the intervention had not occurred.
 - Calculated the causal impact (and cumulative causal impact) by comparing the observed outcome to our counterfactual expected outcome in the case of no intervention.

 There are of course many ways that the interrupted time series approach could be more involved in real world settings.
 For example there could be more temporal structure, such as seasonality.
 If so then we might want to use a specific time series model, not just a linear regression model.
 There could also be additional informative predictor variables to incorporate into the model.
-Additionally some designs do not just consist of pre and post intervention periods (also known as A/B designs), but could also involve a period where the intervention if active and then inactive (also known as an ABA design)
+Additionally some designs do not just consist of pre and post intervention periods (also known as A/B designs), but could also involve a period where the intervention is inactive, active, and then inactive (also known as an ABA design).

 +++